 - Partial weight bearing gait therapy helps people with incomplete spinal cord injuries experience walking.
 Patients are supported in an upright position to exercise muscles and increase range of motion in a safe environment free from falls.

 - A standing frame helps people with spinal cord injuries bear their own body weight while standing.
 With assistance from a therapist and the use of a standing frame, patients with weak or paralyzed muscles are able to stand to improve circulation, help prevent pressure sores and decrease spasms.

-The Wasie Therapeutic Swimming Pool complements the care and treatment of patients at Abbott Northwestern Hospital and Sister Kenny who are dealing with acute or chronic injuries or conditions like spinal cord injury.
+The Wasie Therapeutic Swimming Pool complements the care and treatment of patients at Abbott Northwestern Hospital and Courage Kenny Rehabilitation Institute who are dealing with acute or chronic injuries or conditions like spinal cord injury.
 With the help of a therapist, patients are able to move and exercise in a non-weight-bearing environment.

-The Sister Kenny Driving Fitness program evaluates the visual, physical and thinking abilities of patients with spinal cord injuries.
+The Courage Kenny Driver Assessment and Training evaluates the visual, physical and thinking abilities of patients with spinal cord injuries.

 An occupational therapist will help determine whether you can continue to drive safely.
 A driving simulator helps patients become more aware of any visual, motor and cognitive challenges they have that may make it difficult to drive safely.

 - The Functional Electrical Stimulation (FES) Cycling Program helps people with spinal cord injury get aerobic exercise.
 It can reduce muscle spasms and increase circulation.
 It also helps build muscle mass and improve cardiovascular endurance.

 - Interactive rehabilitation using Nintendo® Wii is used to help people recovering from spinal cord injury improve strength and endurance.
 Patients interact within a virtual environment to catch or kick balls, duck to escape danger, or move to avoid an obstacle.